The Three Shires Head walk is an iconic place to visit in the Peak District and is one of the classic waterfall walks.

 Following your walk, the nearest pubs to Gradbach are the Rose and Crown at Allgreave (2.3 miles/6-minute drive) or in the opposite direction the New Inn at Flash (2.1 miles/5-minute drive).

 Other useful information

 Shortly after leaving Grabach, at the beginning of this walk and other parts away from Three Shires Head can be very muddy so hiking boots are recommended!
 Check out the clearance offers from Cotswold Outdoor if you’re in need of some new boots at a discount.

 Also in the summer months (and winter ones if you are brave enough), you can swim in the pools where the waterfalls cascade into at Three Shires Head.
 This does mean on hot summer days it can be a very popular spot to visit.

-The route is signposted in some parts (Dane Valley Way sections) but I would always recommend you take a map and compass (see below).
+The route is signposted in some parts (Dane Valley Way sections) but I recommend you take a map and compass (see below).